YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types/struct.md

 **`struct`** is the value type data type that represents data structures.
 It can contain a **parameterized constructor**, **static constructor**, **constants**, **fields**, **methods**, **properties**, **indexers**, **operators**, **events**, and **nested types**.

-Structs share most of the same syntax as classes,but more limited than classes in the following ways:
+Structs share most of the same syntax as classes, but **more limited than classes** in the following ways:

 - Within a struct declaration, fields **cannot be initialized** unless they are declared as **`const`** or **`static`**.
 - A struct **cannot declare a parameterless constructor** (a constructor without parameters) or a finalizer.